maverity/PraeSolis/README.md

 - Personality Typology: ENTJ 1w2 so/sp 153
 - Interests: Technology, Space, Philosophy, Video Games, Writing, Reading
 - Career Goal: Landing a job as a Cybersecurity Engineer and reaching mastery of at least 3 coding languages.
+Maybe even getting a PhD. too.